fbpx

 • Water refill stations remain open and everyone is encouraged to bring their own water bottle to refill throughout the day.

-• All Compass patients and visitors must self-monitor their health before reporting onsite.
+• All Compass Health Center patients and visitors must self-monitor their health before reporting onsite.
 Your arrival to onsite is your attestation that you have completed a self-health screen at home to find yourself fever free and able to participate in onsite services.

 • Temperature Check: fever is considered 100ºF or higher